Adrianchin/AWS_SSA-03/README.md

 #### Transit Gateway
 - Allows you to consolidate and control an organizations entire AWS routing configuration in 1 place
   - No need to VPN Peer-to-Peer and worry about multiple customer gateways
+- Enables you to scale the IPsec VPN throughput with equal-cost multi-path (ECMP) routing support over multiple VPN tunnels.
+  - A single tunnel has a maximum throughput of 1.25Gbps.
+ECMP-enabled transit gateways scale beyond the default 1.25 Gbps
+  - ECMP deploys multiple equal-cost routes to load balance traffic (sessions) to the same destination (throughput increases)

 #### AWS Backup
 - Service that allows you to back-up your application data across AWS services in the AWS cloud.